 A 'moderate' condition category contains the majority of the Rotorua Lakes and contains the largest proportion of lakes nationally.
-This 'moderate' condition group of lakes are representative of those lakes that are impacted in varying degrees by invasive weeds.
+This 'moderate' condition group of Rotorua Lakes are representative of those lakes that are impacted in varying degrees by invasive weeds.

-A smaller proportion of the Rotorua Lakes are classified as being in a 'poor' condition.
+A smaller proportion of the Rotorua Lakes and lakes nationally are classified as being in a 'poor' condition.
 This group of lakes tends to represent those with extensive invasion and dominance by one of the country's worst weeds, hornwort, as is the case for 2 of the 3 Rotorua Lakes ranked in this 'poor' category.
-Water quality issues that have created unfavourable conditions for submerged plant growth are also often represented in this group of 'poor' condition lakes (e.g., Lake Okaro).